Akhil-2004-354/Accenture-training-questions/README.md

-These are my practice questions for Accenture training.
+These are answers for practice questions for Accenture training.